 National Biomechanics Day has had tremendous success in reaching diverse and underserved populations and has enacted extensive initiatives to expand this success.
-Among these initiatives are grant programs for Women in Biomechanics and Black Biomechanists, repeated from 2021 and new this year, programs for disabled Biomechanists and members of the LatinX in Biomechanics group.
+Among these initiatives are grant programs for Women in Biomechanics and Black Biomechanists, repeated from the last two years and and programs for members of the LatinX community and for those who do disability-based biomechanics.
+These programs were initiated in 2022.
 We have had excellent success in reaching diverse and varied groups around the world and we will continually expand this effort.
 As we say, Biomechanics is for everyone:

 Young people like biomechanics for many reasons including the fact that its techniques are the basis for all video games played today.
 When they see, “mo-cap,” in real life (Click HERE), they are excited by it.
 Biomechanics then becomes science with purpose for high school youngsters because they participate in it; biomechanics is the science of people moving and performing their daily activities and enjoyable sporting and athletic activities.
 All NBD events and activities involve young people performing isokinetic tests, or EMG tests, or mo-cap tests, or so many other living-science activities.
 The students become the experiment, as Dr. Jill McNitt says.
 The end result after each and every NBD test is amazement and awe in young people…

-…and a lotta smiles in Taiwan and the United States (behind the masks, of course) in 2021,
+…and a lotta smiles in Taiwan and the United States in 2022,

 Biomechanics can be fun and even irresistible to young people.
 Indeed, our motto has been from the beginning, “Science meets fun on National Biomechanics Day.”